2024 Best MIDI Pad Controller Recommended List

 The individual product images were sourced from websites, promotional materials or supporting documentation provided by their respective manufacturers.

-What we are saying is that
+1. What we are saying is that the BeatStep has higher ratings than the BeatStep Pro.

 Gearank ratings are based on statistical analysis of the opinions given by large numbers of users and experts rather than product feature sets – you can read more about this in How Gearank Works which explains why a budget product can get higher ratings than a more advanced product with more features.